 Cellular Telecommunications Industry Association

-The CTIA represents wireless carriers (such as AT&T, T-Mobile, and Verizon) and manufacturers and providers of wireless products and services.
+Another organization, the CTIA, represents wireless carriers (such as AT&T, T-Mobile, and Verizon) and manufacturers and providers of wireless products and services.
 The organization also oversees all aspects of short codes, so it’s vital to be in good standing with the CTIA.
-The guidelines established by the CTIA aren’t laws, but failure to comply with them may result in the suspension of your short code.
+The guidelines established by the CTIA aren’t technically laws, but failure to comply with the CTIA’s guidelines may result in the suspension of your short code.

 - Program name or description